List of National Historic Landmarks in New York City: New York City Designated Historic Sites

 The New York City Landmarks Preservation Commission was created following the preservation fight and subsequent demolition of Pennsylvania Station.
 New York City's right to limit owners' ability to convert landmarked buildings was upheld by the U.S. Supreme Court in 1978.
 Many of the NYC NHLs are listed, either individually or as part of historic districts, in the List of New York City Designated Landmarks.

 National Monuments in Manhattan

-There are nine National Monuments, National Memorials or National Historic Sites in New York City (all but the Statue of Liberty are also National Historic Landmarks):
+There are nine National Monuments, National Memorials or National Historic Sites in New York City (all but the Statue of Liberty and Castle Clinton are also National Historic Landmarks):